bootdotdev/blog/content/backend/what-is-backend-web-development.md

 * [DevOps](/devops/backend-devops-roles-merging/)
 * [DevSecOps](/devops/devops-vs-devsecops/)

 In terms of job lookout, the number of websites and web apps is not getting any smaller.
-The Bureau of Labor Statistics [expects](https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm) the role of “web developer” (an imperfect match up to backend web dev) to grow 23 percent between 2021 and 2031, which is way faster than most jobs they projected, which was just 0.5 percent.
+The Bureau of Labor Statistics [expects](https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm) the role of "web developer" (an imperfect match up to backend web dev) to grow 23 percent between 2021 and 2031, which is way faster than most jobs they projected, which was just 0.5 percent.

 ## Conclusion